Aus-ROC Epistry

 practice.
 Specifically, the Aus-ROC Epistry was established with the aim of understanding regional, ambulance service and treatment factors associated with improved OHCA survival and outcomes.
 The scope of the Epistry will enable a range of important research questions to be answered, including: understanding regional variations in outcome; the impact of variations in the provision of treatment for OHCA between ambulance services; temporal changes in incidence and outcome; and the impact of changes in clinical guidelines and clinical trials. |

-Population Captured: | All out-of-hospital cardiac arrest patients in 6 states and territories in Australia (Victoria, South Australia, Western Australia, Queensland, Tasmania, and the Northern Territory) and all of New Zealand.
-The total catchment population is approximately 20 million persons, representing 68% of the Australian population and 100% of the New Zealand population. |
+| Population captured: | All out-of-hospital cardiac arrest patients attended by Ambulance Services in Australia and New Zealand.
+The total catchment population is approximately 29.4 million, representing 100% of the Australian population and 100% of the New Zealand population. |

-Funding Source: | NHMRC Centre of Research Excellence: Prehospital Emergency Care |
+| Funding source: | NHMRC Centre of Research Excellence: Prehospital Emergency Care |

-Website: | ausroc.org.au/epistry |
+| Website: | ausroc.org.au/epistry |